 GN14.1 Each ESS sets out specific requirements that can help the Borrower to assess, manage and monitor the environmental and social risks and impacts throughout the project life-cycle.
 The ways in which the requirements of the ESSs are met and the time frame for doing so differ for each project, reflecting a range of considerations, such as those set out in ESS1, Footnote 14.
 Based on these, the Borrower and the Bank would agree on the manner the risks and impacts of the project will be assessed and managed, and appropriate timing for this assessment.
-The type of project, the schedule for project implementation and the entities that may be involved in implementing the project are key factors in determining how the requirements of the ESSs will be met.
+The type of project, the schedule for project implementation and the stakeholders and entities that may be involved in implementing the project are key factors in determining how the requirements of the ESSs will be met.